 Cost:

-attributable cost of bringing the asset to its working condition for its intended use.
-Any trade discounts
+directly attributable cost of bringing the asset to its working condition for its intended use.
+Any

-cost, less any recognised impairment loss.
-Cost includes professional fees and, for qualifying assets,
+carried at cost, less any recognised impairment loss.
+Cost includes professional fees and, for

 Depreciation methods, estimated useful lives and residual value

-provided on pro-rata basis with reference to the date of addition / disposal.
-Cost of lease-hold land is
+is provided on pro-rata basis with reference to the date of addition / disposal.
+Cost of lease-hold

 De-recognition:

-benefits are expected to arise from the continued use of the asset.
-Any gains or losses arising from
+economic benefits are expected to arise from the continued use of the asset.
+Any gains or

 B.6 Impairment Losses

-assets (property, plant and equipment, intangible assets and investments in equity instruments in
+that its assets (property, plant and equipment, intangible assets and investments in equity

 When it is not possible to estimate the recoverable amount of an individual asset, the Company